hapax/hapax.github.io/assets/mom-op.md

 that the displacements add and subtract nicely.
 This is called the [superposition principle](https://en.wikipedia.org/wiki/Superposition_principle).
 What happens with momentum then?
-A nice thing about this operator, as opposed to the algebraic expression which isolates $p$, is that we can apply it to *any combination of plane waves*.
+A cute thing about this operator, as opposed to the algebraic expression which isolates $p$, is that we can apply it to *any combination of plane waves*.
 For instance, if